microsoft/vscode-docs/docs/remote/containers.md

 ### Quick start: Open a folder in a container

-Next we will cover how to set up a dev container for an existing project so that you can to use the container as your full-time development environment.
-The steps are very similar to those above:
+Next we will cover how to set up a dev container for an existing project so that you can use the container as your full-time development environment.

+The steps are similar to those above:

 1. Start VS Code, run the **Remote-Containers: Open Folder in Container...** command from the Command Palette, and select the project folder you'd like to set up the container for.